AxiaCoin/axia-network-wiki/docs/learn/AXIA-Keys.md

 ## AXChain Keys

-AXChain keys follow exactly the same scheme as is in EVM including hash function which is Keccak and all the other cryptographic algorithms of EVM.
+AXChain keys follow exactly the same scheme as is in EVM, including hash function which is Keccak and all the other cryptographic algorithms of EVM.

  Ref.